Akramz/zotero-paper-podcast/README.md

 A system that automatically delivers daily personalized Spotify Postcasts from academic papers you bookmarked in Zotero.

+> **Note:** This project is currently a work in progress and in proof-of-concept stage.

 ## Overview

 ![System Components](static/components.png)